Brasstown Bald: Distances to summit

-From the southeast, starting at the intersection of Georgia 180 and Georgia 17/75 near Sooky Gap, the climb is 8.3 mi long, gaining 2560 ft, an average of 6.0% grade.
+From the southeast, starting at the intersection of Georgia 180 and Georgia 17/75 near Sooky Gap, the climb is 8.3 mi long, gaining 2560 ft, an average of 5.8% grade.

-From the west, starting at the intersection of Georgia 180 and Georgia 348 near Choestoe, the climb is 9.3 mi, gaining 2940 ft, an average of 5.7% grade.
+From the west, starting at the intersection of Georgia 180 and Richard B. Russell Scenic Highway (Georgia 348) near Choestoe, the climb is 9.3 mi, gaining 2940 ft, an average of 6.0% grade.

 From the intersection of Route 180 and Route 180 Spur at Jacks Gap the climb is 2.9 mi at an average gradient of 11.2%, (height gain: 1720 ft).

 An additional route to the summit is the Wagon Train Trail, starting at Young Harris College.
 The trail is traditionally hiked by graduating students and their families on the evening before graduation; a vespers service is held at the summit.

+Climate

+Due to its altitude of 4784 ft, Brasstown Bald experiences an oceanic climate (Köppen climate classification Cfb), cooler than most of the Southeastern US, as well as receiving noticeably more rain than lower-altitude cities in the Upland South.

+While there isn't exact data for the peak of Brasstown Bald, PRISM, a climate project by Oregon State University contains interpolated climate data for an altitude about 400 ft below the peak (4324 ft):

+Biodiversity

+Brasstown Bald is the only known location of the isopod Ligidium enotahensis.

 Tour de Georgia

 In the 2005 through 2008 editions of the Tour de Georgia, a long-distance bicycle race, Brasstown Bald was the site of an hors categorie "King of the Mountains stage" finish.